 The Northwest Detention Center (NWDC) in Tacoma, WA is one of the largest immigration prisons in the country, with the capacity to hold up to 1,575 people.
 On Friday, March 7, 2014, over one thousand people held in the NWDC fought back against an unjust system by putting their bodies on the line: a hunger strike.
 The strike continued for 56 days and spread to other detention centers across the USA.
-On the third anniversary of their action, we reflect on their achievements and make an abolitionist call to stop locking people up and end all deportations.
+In the Hunger Strikers Handbook & documentary, the Northwest Resistance tells the story of over three years of activism.